ewanld/pg_formulas/README.md

 select last_modified from customer where id=1; -- returns the timestamp of the update statement
 ```

-Under the hood, pg_reactive_toolbox creates one or more triggers.

 Arguments:
 ```sql
 PROCEDURE REVDATE_create (id TEXT, table_name TEXT, column_name TEXT)